darshaan04/LLMComparisonApplication/README.md

 ## Why this project matters

 LLMComparisonApplication is more than a chatbot UI.
-It is an orchestration layer for comparing cloud-hosted and locally run models through one consistent workflow, which makes it valuable for prompt testing, AI experimentation, and future benchmarking features.[1][2][3]
+It is an orchestration layer for comparing cloud-hosted and locally run models through one consistent workflow, which makes it valuable for prompt testing, AI experimentation, and future benchmarking features.

-This project also highlights backend engineering skills such as API design, multi-provider integration, exception handling, and building a developer-friendly architecture that can be extended over time.[1][2][3]
+This project also highlights backend engineering skills such as API design, multi-provider integration, exception handling, and building a developer-friendly architecture that can be extended over time.

 ## Future improvements